sapir-levy/wix-minesweepr/README.md

   ReactJS minesweepwer game.

 ### Game Rules
-  1.Board should be of configurable width, height and mines number.
+  1. Board should be of configurable width, height and mines number.
   2. The board should support width and height of up to 300 (300x300 cells),
   3. Should display an indication of the number of remaining flags above the board.
   4. Click on cell reveals the value underneath it: